4 Excursions

 Recall Euler’s formula 1 \[ e^{i x}=\cos x+i \sin x \] where \(i=\sqrt{-1}\).

-1 The reason this formula makes sense amounts to the analytic continuation of the exponential function, which is definitely not a required topic of calculus courses; you can refer to common complex analysis textbooks if so interested.
+1 The reason this formula makes sense amounts to the analytic continuation of the exponential function, which is definitely not a required topic of calculus courses; you can refer to common complex analysis texts if so interested.
 The main ingredient of the proof is the power series expansion of the exponential function.

 2 Recall that \[\operatorname{Re}(z)=\frac{z+\bar{z}}{2} \quad \text { and } \quad \operatorname{Im}(z)=\frac{z-\bar{z}}{2 i},\] where \(\bar{z}\) denotes the complex conjugate of \(z\).